 Materials and Methods

+Sequence Analysis

+For sequence analysis of AAA+ ATPases, isolated AAA+ regions (large plus small domains, isolated D1 domain for p97/Cdc48 and NSF) were aligned with MAFFT (Katoh and Standley, 2013), a phylogenetic tree was constructed in JalView (Waterhouse et al., 2009), and the tree was visualized with Dendroscope (Huson and Scornavacca, 2012).

-(Katoh and Standley, 2013)(Waterhouse et al., 2009)(Huson and Scornavacca, 2012)Protein Expression and Purification
+Protein Expression and Purification

 Full-length C. elegans PCH-2 and M. musculus TRIP13 were cloned from cDNA into a bacterial expression vector with an N-terminal TEV protease-cleavable His6 tag.
 Mutant constructs were generated by PCR-based mutagenesis: C. elegans PCH-2 ΔNTD consisted of residues 100-424, and the “Pore loop AG” mutant replaced residues 218-227 with the protein sequence “AGAAGAAAGA”.
 All PCH-2/TRIP13 mutants used for activity assays were expressed at levels similar to the wild-type proteins and migrated equivalently on a size-exclusion column, indicating that they are soluble and folded.
 The Walker A motif mutant K185Q of both PCH-2 or TRIP13, and the ΔNTD mutant of TRIP13, were not solubly expressed, precluding their analysis.
 For C. elegans MAD-2 (MDF-2) and CMT-1 (C41D11.5), and M. musculus MAD2 and p31(comet), full-length proteins were cloned from cDNA into a bacterial expression vector with an N-terminal TEV protease-cleavable His6 tag.
-Mutant constructs were generated by PCR-based mutagenesis: M. musculus MAD2 “loopless” replaced residues 109-117 with the protein sequence “GSG” as in (Mapelli et al., 2007).
+Mutant constructs were generated by PCR-based mutagenesis: M. musculus MAD2 “loopless” replaced residues 109-117 with the protein sequence “GSG” as in (Mapelli et al., 2007) (see Figure 8-figure supplement 1A).
 For identification of highly conserved surface residues in p31(comet), 226 animal/plant p31(comet) sequences were aligned with MAFFT (Katoh and Standley, 2013) and conservation was mapped on the structure of p31(comet) bound to MAD2 (Yang et al., 2007) using the CONSURF server (Ashkenazy et al., 2010).
 All mutant constructs were generated by PCR-based mutagenesis.
-All mutant constructs used here (p31(comet), MAD2, and TRIP13) expressed at levels similar to wild-type, and migrated equivalently on a size-exclusion column (not shown), indicated that they were soluble and folded.
+All mutant constructs used here (p31(comet), MAD2, and TRIP13) expressed at levels similar to wild-type, and migrated equivalently on a size-exclusion column (not shown), indicating that they were soluble and folded.

 Proteins were expressed in E. coli strain Rosetta 2 (DE3) pLysS (EMD Biosciences) at 20°C for 16 hours, then cells were harvested by centrifugation and resuspended in buffer A (25 mM Tris pH 7.5, 10% glycerol, 5 mM MgCl2) plus 300 mM NaCl, 5 mM imidazole, and 5 mM β-mercaptoethanol.
 Protein was purified by Ni2+-affinity (Ni-NTA agarose, Qiagen) then ion-exchange (Hitrap Q HP, GE Life Sciences) chromatography.
 Tags were cleaved with TEV protease (Tropea et al., 2009), and cleaved protein was passed over a size exclusion column (Superdex 200, GE Life Sciences) in buffer A plus 300 mM NaCl and 1 mM dithiothreitol (DTT).
 Purified protein was concentrated by ultrafiltration (Amicon Ultra, Millipore) to ~10 mg/mL and stored at 4°C. For selenomethionine derivatization of PCH-2, protein expression was carried out in M9 minimal media supplemented with amino acids plus selenomethionine prior to IPTG induction (Van Duyne et al., 1993), and proteins were exchanged into buffer containing 1 mM tris(2-carboxyethyl)phosphine (TCEP) after purification to maintain the selenomethionine residues in the reduced state.